anonymizez/Context-Aware-Name-Recommendation-for-Field-Renaming/README.md

   /Intellij_IDEATest: The implementation of the evaluated Intellij_IDEATest.

   /CARERTest: The implementation of the evaluated our proposed approach(CARER).

   # Requirements

   - Java 17.0.7 or newer
   - Pyhton 3.9.0 or newer, 'tokenizers>=0.12'

+  # Dataset

+  Using *RefactoringMiner* to mine field renaming refactorings from real projects.

   # How to Replicate the Evaluation?